andreykosygin2004/schwab_portfolio/README.md

 - Factor attribution and regime analysis.
 - Factor rotation sleeve (monthly, blended weights) and trade blotter.

 Note: The Alpha Holdings Tracker page remains a work-in-progress; logic and labels are being refined.
+To provide more representative analytics, select most pages to begin on 08/01/2024, when portfolio activity and diversification became more meaningful.

 ## Setup
 ```bash